Unorthodox (podcast): Annual Special Episodes

 Hal Karp was featured as a guest on the show for the 2018 annual apology episode on Yom Kippur.
 In the episode Karp told the story of how he mended his relationship with his brother and expressed regret for not repairing relationships with others he had hurt.
-After sharing the episode on Facebook his ex-wife, Irene Sibaja, reconnected with him and they were remarried on December 6, 2018 at the Emanu-El Temple in Dallas Texas.
+After sharing the episode on Facebook his ex-wife, Irene Sibaja, reconnected with him and they were remarried on December 6, 2018, at the Emanu-El Temple in Dallas Texas.
 The three hosts read four of the seven blessings recited at the wedding.

 Live events

-The podcast did a live show at the Slifka Center for Jewish Life on October 13, 2015.
+The podcast was in residency for several years at the Marlene Meyerson JCC Manhattan.
+The podcast also did a live show at the Slifka Center for Jewish Life on October 13, 2015.
 The podcast did a live show at Jewish Community Center of San Francisco on September 23, 2019.
 The show did a live episode in Pittsburgh.
 The podcast did a live show in Detroit.
 The podcast did a live show in Phoenix at the Sun Jewish Community Center on December 9, 2019.